 Talk to students about the importance of having calcium-rich foods each day.
 Refer to our Calcium Flash Cards to learn about the amount of calcium in different foods.

 2. Get enough vitamin D

-- Play an active game, such as tag or four square.
+- Play an active game, such as tag.

 - Challenge yourself to walk or run in the park.